angelcamposm/docker-engine-api-poller/README.md

 # Docker Poller for Laravel

-This package allows laravel applications to interact with the Docker Engine API.
+This package allows Laravel applications to interact with the Docker Engine API.

 The Docker Engine API is an HTTP API served by Docker Engine.
 It is the API the Docker client uses to communicate with the Engine, so everything the Docker client can do can be done with the API.